Motion Restriction and Spine Precautions

 Key Takeaways

-• The updated EMR test plan uses the task of managing motion restriction of the musculoskeletal system within Patient Treatment and Transport.
+• The updated EMR test plan uses 'manage motion restriction of the musculoskeletal system' within Patient Treatment and Transport — it tests judgment, not automatic device use.

-• Motion restriction is a decision process based on mechanism, symptoms, mental status, neurologic complaints, and local protocol.
+• Spinal Motion Restriction (SMR) is a decision based on mechanism, midline neck/back pain or tenderness, neurologic deficit, altered mental status, intoxication, and distracting injury.

 Restrict Motion Without Losing Sight of Life Threats

-The official EMR test plan lists managing motion restriction of the patient's musculoskeletal system under Patient Treatment and Transport.
-That wording matters.
-The exam is not asking candidates to memorize a single device for every patient.
-It is asking whether the EMR can reduce harmful movement while still managing life threats and transport.
+The EMR test plan lists managing motion restriction of the patient's musculoskeletal system under Patient Treatment and Transport.
+The wording is deliberate: the exam is not asking candidates to strap every patient to a board.
+It asks whether the EMR can reduce harmful movement while still managing life threats and transport.

 Airway comes first.
-If a possible spine injury patient is not breathing adequately, the airway must be opened and ventilations supported using the technique taught for that context.
-Do not choose an answer that preserves alignment while allowing the patient to remain obstructed, apneic, or severely hypoxic.
+If a possible spine-injury patient is not breathing adequately, open the airway and support ventilation using the technique taught for that context (jaw-thrust to limit neck movement, but open the airway regardless).
+Do not pick an answer that preserves perfect alignment while leaving the patient obstructed, apneic, or severely hypoxic — a dead, perfectly aligned patient is the wrong outcome.

-Fall with neck painPossible cervical spine injuryManual stabilization and protocol-based movement
+Fall with midline neck painPossible cervical spine injuryManual in-line stabilization + sized collar

-Possible spine injury plus airway obstructionLife threat competes with alignmentOpen airway with appropriate technique
+Possible spine injury + airway obstructionLife threat competes with alignmentOpen airway first (jaw-thrust)

 New tingling after packagingPossible neurologic changeReport and reassess immediately

-Good motion restriction also protects responders.
-Plan the move, assign roles, count together, and stop if someone loses grip or the patient deteriorates.
-A rushed lift with poor communication can turn a stable scene into a second problem that affects the patient and the crew.
+Good motion restriction is also about reassessment and crew safety.
+Every move — floor to cot, vehicle to cot, cot to ambulance — risks worsening pain, airway compromise, bleeding recurrence, or neurologic change, so good answers always include reassessing breathing and circulation afterward.
+Plan the lift, assign roles, count together, and stop if someone loses grip or the patient deteriorates.
+A rushed, poorly coordinated move can turn a stable scene into a second emergency for both patient and crew.

 Test Your Knowledge

-A crash patient has neck pain and tingling in both hands.
+A crash patient has midline neck pain and tingling in both hands but is breathing normally.
 What should the EMR do?

 A